Persistence hunting: Humans and ancestors

-Humans are some of the best long distance runners in the animal kingdom; some hunter gatherer tribes practice this form of hunting into the modern era.
-Homo sapiens have the proportionally longest legs of all known human species, but all members of genus Homo have cursorial (limbs adapted for running) adaptions not seen in more arboreal hominids such as chimpanzees and orangutans.
+While humans are not the fastest nor the strongest, humans are amongst the best long distance runners in the animal kingdom, with proportionally long legs, as well as other cursorial adaptations of genus Homo not seen in arboreal hominids like chimpanzees and orangutans.

 Persistence hunting can be done by walking, but with a 30 to 74% lower rate of success than by running or intermittent running.
 Furthermore, while needing 10 to 30% less energy, it takes twice as long.
 Walking down prey, however, might have arisen in Homo erectus, preceding endurance running.
 Homo erectus may have lost its hair to enhance heat dissipation during persistence hunting, which would explain the origin of a characteristic feature of the genus Homo.

-Several modern small scale communities are known to have hunted by chasing their prey to exhaustion.
-A 2024 study found hundreds of recorded examples of this method, spanning every inhabited continent.
-The practice was abandoned in most places before the late 20th century, though the San people of the Kalahari Desert are known to have used it in the 21st century.
+The practice was reported as abandoned in most places before the late 20th century, but the San people and other hunter-gatherer tribes are known to have used it in the 21st century.
+A 2024 study found hundreds of recorded examples of this method being practiced on all inhabited continents.